raviolihui/SIF_anomalies/README.md

 - **Modular and Extensible:**
   Designed for easy adaptation to other areas of the world with the potential of comparing SIF anomalies with other extreme weather events.

+#### Data

+- **Input:**
+  Retrieved SIF from TROPOMI sensor dataset called TROPOSIF dataset in NetCDF format.
+To obtain this files go to "https://eo4society.esa.int/projects/sentinel-5p-innovation-solar-induced-chlorophyll-fluorescence-sif/" or contact the owner of this repository.

+- **Output:**
+  Anomaly maps highlighting regions and periods of significant SIF deviations.

 #### Installation

 1. **Clone the repository:**